-According to police, “Jenni” Kazemi, McNair’s girlfriend at the time, became jealous and suspicious that McNair, who was still married to Mechelle McNair, was having another affair with a different woman.
+According to police, Sahel “Jenni” Kazemi, McNair’s girlfriend at the time, became jealous and suspicious that McNair, who was still married to Mechelle McNair, was having another affair with a different woman.
 Text messages revealed Kazemi was under financial stress and “was spinning out of control.”

-McNair was believed to be asleep on the couch of a Nashville condo he rented when Kazemi shot him four times at close range in 2009.
+McNair was believed to be asleep on the couch of a Nashville condominium he rented when Kazemi shot him four times at close range in 2009.
 She then “tried to stage it so she would fall in his lap” and shot herself in the head.
-The Nashville Police Department ruled it a murder-suicide with Kazemi as the perpetrator.
+The Metro Nashville Police Department ruled it a murder-suicide with Kazemi as the perpetrator.
 The two were found dead by McNair’s friends, Wayne Neeley and Robert Gaddy.

 Gaddy later said what he saw would haunt him every day for the rest of his life.

 A two-day memorial was held at LP Field in Tennessee, where McNair brought so much joy and happiness to Titans fans.

 Some 5,000 people paid their respects at McNair’s funeral service in Hattiesburg, Mississippi.

 NFL figures such as Brett Favre, Ray Lewis, Jay Cutler, Jeff Fisher and Doug Williams, who became the first black quarterback to win a Super Bowl, gathered inside the University of Southern Mississippi’s Reed Green Coliseum.